-Injuries that are considered long term (over 90 days) may result in the employee being transferred from a fifty-six (56) hour work week to forty (40) hour work week schedule.
-Employees transferring from a fiftysix (56)-hour work week to a forty (40)-hour work week will have accrued sick leave and vacation converted to, and accrued at, the forty (40)-hour rate.
-Sick and vacation accruals will be converted back to the fifty-six (56)-hour rate when the employee returns to that work schedule.
-In addition, employees transferred to a forty (40) hour work week will not be eligible for or receive FLSA pay during the time they are on the forty (40) hour schedule.
-FLSA eligibility will reinstate when the employee returns to the fifty-six (56) hour work schedule.
+Injuries that are considered long-term (over 90 days) may result in the employee being transferred from a 56-hour workweek schedule to a 40-hour workweek schedule.
+Employees transferring from a 56-hour workweek to a 40-hour workweek will have accrued sick and vacation leave balances converted to and accrued at the 40-hour rate.
+Sick and vacation balances and accrual rates will be converted back to the 56-hour rate when the employee returns to that work schedule.
+In addition, employees transferred to a 40-hour workweek will not be eligible for or receive scheduled FLSA overtime pay during the time they are on the 40-hour schedule.
+FLSA eligibility will reinstate when the employee returns to a 56-hour workweek schedule.

-4.4 MEDICAL EXAMINATIONS
+4.3 MEDICAL EXAMINATIONS

-Prior to returning to full-duty status, employees shall be required to provide certification from their treating medical professionals stating that they are medically cleared to perform the essential functions of their jobs without restrictions or limitations.
+Prior to returning to full-duty status, employees shall be required to provide certification from their treating medical professional(s) stating that they are medically cleared to perform the essential functions of their jobs without restrictions or limitations.

-The District on a case-by-case basis may require a return to duty evaluation and/or reintegration process prior to returning an employee to full duty status.
+The District, on a case-by-case basis, may require a return to duty evaluation and/or reintegration process prior to returning an employee to full duty status.

-4.5 PREGNANCY
+4.4 PREGNANCY